 Some collisions occur when the rider runs out of talent or oversteps their abilities, causing them to lose control of their machine.
 However, a greater proportion of crashes are caused by road conditions such as Diesel spills, or actions by other drivers such as failing to see the motorcyclist approaching.
 Any biker will tell you about their fear of a “SMIDSY” crash (short for “Sorry Mate, I Didn’t See You”).
 The vast majority of motorcyclists ride safely and defensively and kit themselves out with the safest gear, but sometimes crashes and injuries can prove to be unavoidable.

-So if you’re unfortunate enough to be involved in a collision on your motorbike, especially one that wasn’t your fault, you’ll be comforted to know that there are tried and tested systems in place to make sure you get the compensation you deserve, and some much needed assistance to help you recover from any injuries.
+So if you’re unfortunate enough to be involved in a collision on your motorbike, especially one that wasn’t your fault, you’ll be comforted to know that there are tried and tested systems in place to make sure you get the compensation you deserve and some much-needed assistance to help you recover from any injuries.

 If you were involved in a crash that wasn’t your fault, you have three years to submit a claim, and you also have to demonstrate that any injuries you claim for were caused by the collision.
 This can include physical or even psychological trauma.
 And even if you weren’t entirely blameless, you can often be eligible to claim under a “Split Liability” agreement with the third party.

-There are a huge number of variables which can affect how much compensation you are awarded.
+There are a huge number of variables that can affect how much compensation you are awarded.
 These include the severity of your injury, the length of time you were off work, the length of time it takes for you to recover, the ongoing effects of injuries, whether you had to have surgery, and the damage to your bike or safety equipment.

 If your estimated claim amounts to less than £25,000 under guidelines set for these types of claims, it could be resolved within six months and see you receive a quick and substantial payment.
 If the claim is more complex or is likely to be worth more than this amount, it will take longer but you could be eligible for an interim payment towards your ongoing care while the rest of the claim is resolved.